 After his statement, the prosecution began to ask their questions.
 This is where De-Nur’s short time on the witness stand got even more dramatic.
 He couldn’t answer any questions.
 He couldn’t finish his testimony.

-Upon completing the reading of his written statement, De-Nur finally looked up.
-At that instant, he looked directly at Eichmann.
+Until he completed the statement he had prepared, De-Nur had not yet looked around the courtroom.
+But then he did so just as he was being asked the first question.
+He finally looked up.
+And at that instant, he looked directly at Eichmann.
 Cameras captured the moment.
-[In fact, his entire testimony can be seen on YouTube — click HERE to view.]
-He nervously rose from his chair, mumbled something, and then just fainted.
+[In fact, his entire testimony can be seen by clicking the link provided HERE.]
+De-Nur nervously rose from his chair, mumbled something, and then just fainted.

-So, over 20 years later, Mike Wallace was doing a story on 60 Minutes about Adolf Eichmann.
+So then, over 20 years later, Mike Wallace was doing a story on 60-Minutes about Adolf Eichmann.
 Obviously, the story wouldn’t be complete without talking about the trial.
-And no retelling the story of the trial would be complete without looking at that dramatic moment in the trial when Yehiel De-Nur sat in the witness chair.
+And no retelling the story of the trial would be complete without looking at that dramatic moment in the trial when Yehiel De-Nur fainted only moments after taking his seat in the witness chair.

 Naturally, Wallace had to know what overcame Mr. De-Nur at the Adolf Eichmann trial.
 They watched the clip of his reaction and then De-Nur was asked what he was thinking at that moment.
 Wallace assumed it was either traumatic memories or anger.

 De-Nur responded: “No. When I saw Eichmann, I realized that he was just a man.
 He was just like me.
 There was really no difference between us.
 That meant I was capable of the very thing that he did, and I collapsed because I saw my reflection in him.”

 In other interviews, he spoke about how that realization made it impossible for him to not forgive Eichmann and the Nazi “machine” for what it did to him and his family.